 - Add the active dry yeast and a pinch of sugar and allow to sit for 10 minutes.
 Your yeast is ready to use when it looks bubbly and frothy.

-- In the bowl of your stand mixer combine brown rice flour, sorghum flour, tapioca starch, yellow cornmeal, brown sugar, kosher salt, psyllium husk, and xanthan gum
+- In the bowl of your stand mixer combine brown rice flour, sorghum flour, tapioca starch, yellow cornmeal, brown sugar, kosher salt, psyllium husk, and xanthan gum along with the yogurt and vinegar.

 - Remove the bowl from the stand mixer and cover with a clean towel.
 Allow the dough to sit at room temperature for 30 minutes.
 During those 30 minutes, the flours and psyllium husk will hydrate.